GUNNM-VR/smOllama/README.md

 - Please keep the original author's name in the comments.

 No formal LICENSE file is required—just respect this minimal courtesy.
+If needed, you can fork and apply your own license.
 If you find this tool useful, you might consider [buying me a coffee](https://buymeacoffee.com/gunnm) to support my work.

 ## Acknowledgments